Fairy-io/bun-elysia-template/README.md

 It uses `validateObject` and `parseIntObject` functions to parse and validate environment variables.
 In current setup every environment variable should have value assigned, so it is required to provide default values for optional environment variables.

+Configuration is stored in `src/config/index.ts` file.

+To get started, create `.env` file based on `.env.example`.

 ### `controllers`

 Route definitions and handlers.